SEARCH

 Karlodinium Bloom

-This week’s forecast for warm weather could assist this algal bloom to proliferate.
-DBCA officers are continuing to monitor the bloom and will keep our key Riverpark stakeholders updated.
+DBCA officers are continuing to monitor the blooms and will keep our key Riverpark stakeholders updated.

 Information from members of the public is welcome.
-Anyone who sees dead or sluggish fish in the Swan River are asked to report this to FishWatch on 1800 815 507.
+Anyone who sees dead or sluggish fish in the Swan and Canning Rivers are asked to report this to FishWatch on 1800 815 507.
+The public are reminded to follow Department of Health advice and avoid waters that appear discoloured, murky or smell unpleasant over the Australia Day long weekend.